-Almost all homeowners and businesses purchase insurance policies to provide financial protection from direct damage to businesses and real property that result from an unanticipated peril.
+Almost all homeowners and businesses purchase insurance policies to provide financial protection from certain liability and casualty losses.
 Because many policyholders focus on coverage for property damage, they often pay less attention to the importance of the liability portion of their policy.
 Liability coverage under a homeowners’ policy or commercial general liability (CGL) policy yields protection from damages pursued in third party lawsuits.
 This blog post focuses on whether a claim falls under a policy, triggering the insurer’s duty to defend.

 When analyzing whether a claim falls under the liability coverage of a policy, an insured’s inquiry should begin with whether a “suit” exists.
 This term refers to a proceeding like a civil lawsuit commenced by filing a summons and complaint.
 However, the language used to define “suit” is fairly broad under most policies, so the term generally encompasses alternate dispute resolution (ADR) proceedings like mediation or arbitration.
 Depending on the specific facts and circumstances, the term might even be broad enough to include certain types of proceedings brought by government agencies.

 The next hurdle is to establish that the “suit” requesting damages was caused by an “occurrence”, which generally is defined as an “accident.”
 The term accident typically includes ongoing or repeated exposure to the same harm.
 Accidents in this context refer to unanticipated events while intentional acts of the insured are expressly excluded.
 In other words, the claim generally will not be covered if the insured intentionally causes injury, or the harm suffered was the anticipated and natural result of the policyholder’s actions.